makers-for-life/makair-control-ui/README.md

 _Make sure to replace the `version` script argument with the current release version.
 This is used for file naming purposes only._

 **⚠️ Important note: this is still a work in progress.
-We are near cross-compiling capabilities, though some work still needs to be done due to non-MUSL C-based dependencies.**
+We are near cross-compiling capabilities, though some work still needs to be done due to non-MUSL C-based dependencies.
+See issue [#38](https://github.com/makers-for-life/makair-control-ui/issues/38).**

 ## Optional Features